microsoft/PR-Metrics/PipelinesTasks/PRMetrics/src/task/tests/manualTests/Instructions.md

    the threshold sufficiently high."
 1. Verify that the pipeline corresponding to `pipelines/pipeline-no-auth.yaml` fails with the error message "Could not access the OAuth token.
-Add 'SYSTEM_ACCESSTOKEN' as an environment variable (YAML) or enable 'Allow scripts to access OAuth token' under the build process phase settings (classic)."
+Add 'System.AccessToken' as an environment variable (YAML) or enable 'Allow scripts to access OAuth token' under the build process phase settings (classic)."
 1. Verify that the pipeline corresponding to